 ## Koch's shadow government

 In addition to his business career, Koch has been active in politics and philanthropy.
 He is a longtime supporter of [libertarian](https://doctorparadox.net/libertarian-narcissism-right-wing-ideology/) and [conservative](https://doctorparadox.net/mental-self-defense/the-conservative-mind/) causes, and has donated millions of dollars to political campaigns and advocacy groups over the years.
-He is also a vocal critic of government regulation and taxation, and has advocated for free market principles and limited government intervention in the economy.
+He is also a vocal critic of government regulation and taxation, and has advocated for an extreme free market ideology and limited government intervention in the economy.

-Koch has also been a major philanthropist, donating hundreds of millions of dollars to a range of causes, including education, scientific research, and the arts -- mostly with a political slant towards Koch's ideology informed by the [[Austrian School of Economics]].
-In 2011, he founded the Charles Koch Foundation, which supports research and education programs focused on promoting free societies and individual freedom.
-Koch has been married to his wife Liz since 1972, and the couple has two children.
+Koch has donated hundreds of millions of dollars to a range of causes, including education, scientific research, and the arts -- but mostly with a political focus in directing tax-free dollars towards Koch's own political ideology informed by the [[Austrian School of Economics]].
+In 2011, he founded the Charles Koch Foundation, which supports research and education programs focused on promoting "free societies and individual freedom" (as interpreted by the multi-billionaire).

 ### Koch funded foundations and think tanks